 St Paul’s Church

 Another stand-out landmark in Durban Central is the impressive St Paul’s Church.
 It is found across the road from the Durban City Hall.
 The Gothic Revival Edwardian church is a replica of the original which stood on an old vicarage square from 1853 to 1906 when it burnt down.
 The grand St Paul’s Church is a visual masterpiece; with a gracious wooden ceiling, striking handcrafted stained-glass windows and a large nave.
 Durban’s early history is recorded on commemorative plaques on its walls.
-Where: Monty Naicker Street in Durban Central
+Where: Monty Naicker Street in Durban Central.

-PLACES TO VISIT AND THINGS TO DO IN DURBAN
+WHAT TO DO IN DURBAN TODAY? - PLACES TO VISIT AND THINGS TO DO IN DURBAN

 Port of Durban